 Once prospective buyers are inside your home, you want to make sure the entire house puts its best foot forward.
 That starts with cleaning and decluttering, two improvements that cost little money and provide a big return.

 Next, focus on low-cost “transformative improvements,” Biberich says.
 “The No. 1 thing you can do is paint.”
-She advises using neutral tones, but that doesn’t have to mean just white and beige, as brown and cream are also safe choices.
+She advises using neutral tones, but that doesn’t have to mean just white and beige, as gray and cream are also safe choices.

 Since every dollar counts, hold off on pet projects and only devote your time and money to renovations that’ll bring you a return.
 “If you’re looking to sell, do not do the improvements that you’ve always wanted to do,” Christian says.